DominicChm/portfolio/src/lib/posts/paac-robot.md

 Check out our first run!
 <video class="m-auto w-[50%]" src="/portfolio/assets/paac-robot/run.mp4" controls></video>

+Far from perfect, but considering the robot was rebuilt from the ground up in the preceding 2 weeks it way outperformed expectations.

 By the end of our run, our entire collection bin had filled up!